dolittle/Bifrost/Documentation/Articles/debugging.md

+---
+title: About Debugging
+description: Learn how to debug into the Bifrost source code
+keywords: .NET
+author: einari
+---

 # Debugging

 If you want to debug into the Bifrost source code from Visual Studio you need the symbols downloaded locally